 Thinking about getting a survival backpack?
-If you’re browsing this in early 2020, then you definitely have more than enough reasons to think about ditching everything and running off to the wilderness.
+If you’re browsing this in the 2020s, then you definitely have more than enough reasons to think about ditching everything and running off to the wilderness.

 And that’s kind of why survival backpacks exist.
 They’re designed to get you through several days out in the open, whether it’s a dessert or just a popular camping ground.
 These are usually very durable backpacks, designed to hold enough gear for one to five days, and with plenty of external attachment points for all your bulky survival gear.